andrewmkhoury/roman-numeral-service/README.md

     mvn clean install

-To deploy the bundles run this command:
+To deploy the bundles to a sling instance on http://localhost:8080, run this command:

     mvn clean install sling:install